britishtea/stig/README.md

 end
 ```

-**Note**: *If your test framework returns a falsy value for it's assertion
+`Stig.property` takes one or more generators and a predicate block.
+A generator
-methods, make sure the block passed to `#property` returns a truthy value.*
+is an object implementing `#call` or `#random`.
+A predicate block is a block

-`String` and `Integer` are used as *generators* here.
-A generator is an object
+that returns `true` for passed tests and `false` for failed test.

-implementing `#call` or `#random`.
-Stig uses refinements to have core classes
+**Note**: In the above example `String` is used as generator.
+Stig doesn't
-respond to `#random`.
+monkey-patch any classes.
+Refinements are used instead.

-Stig ships with a few built in generators, such as Date, Integer and String.
+Stig ships with a few built in generators, such as `Date`, `Integer` and
+`String`.
 They can be found under the `Stig::Generators` namespace.
-It's easy to write
+It's easy to
-your own generators using `Stig.generator` and `Stig.generator_for`.
+write your own generators using `Stig.generator` and `Stig.generator_for`.

 An example of creating a custom generator using `Stig.generator`.